 You should notice the Storm Topology, WordCount in the Topology summary.

-Now if click on any port in the executor section and you will be able to view the results.
+Click on any port and you will be able to view the results.

-Lastly but most importantly, you can always look at the log files in the following folder.
+Lastly but most importantly, you can always look at the log files.
 These logs are extremely useful for debugging or status finding.
+Their directory location:

 [root@sandbox ~]# cd /var/log/storm [root@sandbox storm]# ls -ltr